TeamShadow/Tutorials/tutorials/source/operators.rst

 * ``/=``
 * ``%=``

-Let’s examine the following segments of code to see why these operators are useful.
+Let's examine the following segments of code to see why these operators are useful.

 .. code-block:: shadow